vryurek/Lyricon/README.md

 # Lyricon
-Spotify client for MTU Team Software Project Fall 2017.
-It includes basic features from Spotify\
-(such as a music player, playlists, etc.), as well as a display lyrics feature.
+Spotify client originally developed for MTU Team Software Project Fall 2017, but I am continuing it.
+It includes basic features from Spotify (such as a music player, playlists, etc.), as well as a display lyrics feature.\

 This project uses node.js, so you will need to download and install it before you can run this code.\
 Download from here: https://nodejs.org/en/download/